 According to Hoku's Form 10-Q for the quarter ended December 31, 2011 filed on March 5, 2012, Hoku expects to raise at least an additional US\$139.8 million to complete the construction of its planned 4,000 metric ton plant with an total estimated cost of US\$700.0 million.
 However, due to financing difficulties, Hoku has to temporarily suspended all construction activities in its polysilicon plant until these financing difficulties are resolved, which Hoku anticipates will occur in the fourth quarter of 2012, with the goal of commencing production of polysilicon in 2013.
 In addition, given that the current market conditions that have depressed polysilicon prices in the solar power industry, Hoku is evaluating a plan to delay commercial production of virgin polysilicon in its existing plant in favor of accelerating the expansion of its production capacity.
 As such, Hoku may not be able to fulfill its delivery obligations for 2012 under the long-term supply agreements with one or more of its customers, which may result in termination of such supply agreements and Hoku may be required to refund prepayments under the supply agreements and may not receive promised additional prepayments.
 According to Hoku's Form 10-Q, in order to avoid price adjustments and/or breaching its supply contracts, Hoku may purchase polysilicon from third parties if it does not produce sufficient amounts to meet its customer obligations.
-Since Hoku had not entered into any agreements to purchase polysilicon as of the date of its Form 10-Q, we are not certain if Hoku will be able to fulfill its contractual delivery obligations to us in a timely manner in the future.
+Since Hoku had not entered into any agreements to purchase polysilicon as of the date of its Form 10-Q, we are not certain if Hoku will be able to provide us the polysilicon in the amount and quality as stipulated in our long-term supply contract, nor can we assure you that Hoku will be able to fulfill its contractual delivery obligations to us in a timely manner in the future.